CAIDA/catalog-data/sources/solution/how_to_annotate_an_ark_traceroute_with_hostnames/Readme.md

 More information can be found on [Wikipedia](https://en.wikipedia.org/wiki/Traceroute)

 ### What is Scamper?
-Scamper is designed to actively probe destinations in the Internet in parallel (at a specified packets-per-second rate) so that bulk data can be collected in a timely fashion.
-Scamper's native output file format is called warts: a warts file contains substantial meta data surrounding each individual measurement conducted, as well as substantial detail of responses received.
+Scamper is designed to actively probe destinations in the Internet in parallel (at a specified packets-per-second rate) so that bulk data can be collected in a timely fashion. \
+Scamper's native output file format is called warts: a warts file contains substantial meta data surrounding each individual measurement conducted, as well as substantial detail of responses received. \
 The measurements conducted can range from simple to complex.
-An example of a simple measurement is where a single measurement method (e.g. traceroute) is used on a list of IP addresses to conduct a bulk measurement.
-A more complex measurement might be where the outcome of a previous test influences what happens next: for example, for each hop in a traceroute path, infer the address of the outgoing interface for the previous hop.
-Complex measurements are conducted by connecting to a running scamper process with a driver program which contains the logic.
+An example of a simple measurement is where a single measurement method (e.g. traceroute) is used on a list of IP addresses to conduct a bulk measurement. \
+A more complex measurement might be where the outcome of a previous test influences what happens next: for example, for each hop in a traceroute path, infer the address of the outgoing interface for the previous hop. \

-More information on Scampper can be found [here](https://www.caida.org/tools/measurement/scamper/) Download source code from [here](https://www.caida.org/tools/measurement/scamper/code/scamper-cvs-20200717.tar.gz) Read Warts format in Python please read [pywarts](https://github.com/drakkar-lig/scamper-pywarts)
+More information on Scampper can be found [here](https://www.caida.org/tools/measurement/scamper/) \
+Download source code from [here](https://www.caida.org/tools/measurement/scamper/code/scamper-cvs-20200717.tar.gz) \
+Read Warts format in Python please read [pywarts](https://github.com/drakkar-lig/scamper-pywarts)

 ### Dataset ###
 #### IPv4 Prefix-Probing Traceroute Dataset